Is Porto Worth Visiting – 17 Reasons Why It Is!

 As a Holidaymaker

-There you have it, 17 reasons to visit Porto Portugal.
+There you have it, 17 reasons that I think you should visit Porto Portugal.
 Did I convince you that Porto is worth visiting?
 I hope so.